maparham/maparham.github.io/index.md

 - 2004-2009, Bachelor in Computer Engineering, Kharazmi University, Tehran, Iran
 - 2000-2004, High School Diploma in Mathematics and Physics, Shahrood, Iran

-## Industry Experience
+## Some More

+- Started with programming out of pure passion in high school and first commercial job back in 2004 during bachelor studies (Tehran).
-- I have coded in C[++][11], Java, Javascript, Python, and typical web development and scripting languages.
+- I'm familiar modern C++, Java, Javascript, Python, and typical web development and scripting languages.
-- I worked at a German startup in Berlin, [Doc Cirrus GmbH](https://www.doc-cirrus.com) (2013--2015) as a backend developer (more of full stack).
-I was involved in the develpment of their core backend functions on NodeJS.
+- Took my first job outside home country in a Berlin startup 2014, [Doc Cirrus GmbH](https://www.doc-cirrus.com) (2013--2015) as a backend   developer.
-- I had numerous programming jobs back in home country as a passion and means of subsistence while studying (2002--2013).
+- During the Beelin life I was fancing doing a PhD in CS and finally did it in 2022 but in Wien.
+- I'd like to be involved in challenging problem solving activies that keep me away from mundane of daily life.
+I'm pretty much flexible in picking up new tecnology and scientific fields as work demands.